 1. Your meeting prep consisted of scheduling a room, a video conference line, and catering

 The only meeting planning was done by a senior exec admin.
 She’s got the room booked and people in the room.
 Maybe some junior folks have been delegated to “plan” but who has vetted the objectives and agenda?
 Visualize these items at the start of the meeting to align the group, this will also serve as a reminder to stay on track throughout the session.
 For example, a top tech company used an agenda we created to set the tone of the meeting and as a check to make sure they accomplished their goals.

 2. One of the 3 key components of planning is missing

 Objectives (where are we going), Vision (Why are we going there), & Agenda (what is the itinerary for this trip).
-A brainstorming meeting is going to require a good deal of thought regarding defining realistic objectives and thoughtful ways to achieve them.
-Don’t confuse meeting objectives with your departments objectives.
+A brainstorming meeting is going to require a good deal of thought regarding defining realistic objectives and effective meeting tips to achieve them.
+Don’t confuse meeting objectives with your department’s objectives.
 Our clients have gotten a lot of use out of our templates and workshops, one major vaccine company redefined their business strategy thanks to our one day visual thinking workshop.